redbellynetwork/receptor-schema/README.md

 ## Description

-- This provides a list of schemas supported by the Receptor protocol by redbelly.
+- This provides a list of schemas supported by the Receptor protocol by Redbelly.

 ## Features